delpinolisette/comm318_F20_Final_Project/data_story_presentation/data_story.md

 This figure illustrates this disparity in popularity of the posts between years on r/Jobs:

 ![2020 Outperforms in Subreddit @Lisette del Pino, source: scraped data from Reddit](img/fig_2.png)

+The blue bars represent the number of posts in the Top 1000 list from the corresponding year on the y-axis.
+Again, 2020 outperforms all other years.

 This is still impressive, considering that 2020 isn't even over yet.
 The fact that 2020 took a larger share of the Top 1000 posts than any other year since the forum's creation in 2008 also compels me believe that this year saw a huge spike in user engagement on job-seeking advice forums.